-Note that the OVR bit in the channel status register is generated digitally from the conversion result and indicates the sigmadelta modulator (nominal) overrange.
-The OVR bit DOES NOT indicate exceeding the AIN pin's absolute voltage limits
+Note that the OVR bit in the channel status register is generated digitally from the conversion result and indicates the Σ - Δ modulator (nominal) overrange.
+The OVR bit does not indicate exceeding the absolute voltage limits of the AIN pin.

 Table 16.
-Extended Input Voltage Range, Nominal Voltage Range ± 10 V, 16 Bits, CLAMP = 0
+Extended Input Voltage Range, Nominal Voltage Range ±10 V, 16 Bits, CLAMP = 0